Display Method:

 Spaceborne Synthetic Aperture Radar (SAR) systems are often subject to strong electromagnetic interference, resulting in imaging quality degradation.
 However, existing image domain-based interference suppression methods are prone to image distortion and loss of texture detail information, among other difficulties.
 To address these problems, this paper proposes a method for suppressing active suppression interferences inspaceborne SAR images based on perceptual learning of regional feature refinement.
 First, an active suppression interference signal and image model is established in the spaceborne SAR image domain.
 Second, a high-precision interference recognition network based on regional feature perception is designed to extract the active suppression interference pattern features of the involved SAR image using an efficient channel attention mechanism, consequently resulting in effective recognition of the interference region of the SAR image.
 Third, a multivariate regional feature refinement interference suppression network is constructed based on the joint learning of the SAR image and suppression interference features, which are combined to form the SAR image and suppression interference pattern.
 A feature refinement interference suppression network is then constructed based on the joint learning of the SAR image and suppression interference feature.
 The network slices the SAR image into multivariate regions, and adopts multi-module collaborative processing of suppression interference features on the multivariate regions to realize refined suppression of the active suppression interference of the SAR image under complex conditions.
 Finally, a simulation dataset of SAR image active suppression interference is constructed, and the evaluated Sentinel-1 data are used for experimental verification and analysis.
 The experimental results show that the proposed method can effectively recognize and suppress various typical active suppression interferences in spaceborne SAR images.
 Spaceborne Synthetic Aperture Radar (SAR) systems are often subject to strong electromagnetic interference, resulting in imaging quality degradation.
 However, existing image domain-based interference suppression methods are prone to image distortion and loss of texture detail information, among other difficulties.
 To address these problems, this paper proposes a method for suppressing active suppression interferences inspaceborne SAR images based on perceptual learning of regional feature refinement.
 First, an active suppression interference signal and image model is established in the spaceborne SAR image domain.
 Second, a high-precision interference recognition network based on regional feature perception is designed to extract the active suppression interference pattern features of the involved SAR image using an efficient channel attention mechanism, consequently resulting in effective recognition of the interference region of the SAR image.
 Third, a multivariate regional feature refinement interference suppression network is constructed based on the joint learning of the SAR image and suppression interference features, which are combined to form the SAR image and suppression interference pattern.
 A feature refinement interference suppression network is then constructed based on the joint learning of the SAR image and suppression interference feature.
 The network slices the SAR image into multivariate regions, and adopts multi-module collaborative processing of suppression interference features on the multivariate regions to realize refined suppression of the active suppression interference of the SAR image under complex conditions.
 Finally, a simulation dataset of SAR image active suppression interference is constructed, and the evaluated Sentinel-1 data are used for experimental verification and analysis.
 The experimental results show that the proposed method can effectively recognize and suppress various typical active suppression interferences in spaceborne SAR images.

 In the context of counter-reconnaissance against airborne interferometers, this study proposes a jamming method designed to disrupt the parameter measurement capabilities of interferometers by generating distributed signals based on an interrupted-sampling repeating technique.
 An emitter and a transmitting jammer are combined to form a distributed jamming system.
 The transmitting jammer samples the emitter signal and transmits the repeating signal to an interferometer.
-A quasi-synchronization constraint is established according to the change in the positional relation between the airborne interferometer and the interference system.
+A quasi-synchronization constraint is established according to the change in the positional relation between the airborne interferometer and the jamming system.
 Additionally, a model for the superposition of distributed signals is provided.
 Then, the mathematical principle underlying distributed signal jamming is expounded according to the pulse spatial and temporal parameter measurement using the interferometer system.
 Moreover, the influence of various signal parameters on the jamming effect is analyzed to propose a principle for distributed signal design.
 Simulation and darkroom experiments show that the proposed method can effectively disrupt the accurate measurement of the pulse spatial domain and time domain parameters, such as azimuth-of-arrival, pulse width, and repetition interval.
 In the context of counter-reconnaissance against airborne interferometers, this study proposes a jamming method designed to disrupt the parameter measurement capabilities of interferometers by generating distributed signals based on an interrupted-sampling repeating technique.
 An emitter and a transmitting jammer are combined to form a distributed jamming system.
 The transmitting jammer samples the emitter signal and transmits the repeating signal to an interferometer.
-A quasi-synchronization constraint is established according to the change in the positional relation between the airborne interferometer and the interference system.
+A quasi-synchronization constraint is established according to the change in the positional relation between the airborne interferometer and the jamming system.
 Additionally, a model for the superposition of distributed signals is provided.
 Then, the mathematical principle underlying distributed signal jamming is expounded according to the pulse spatial and temporal parameter measurement using the interferometer system.
 Moreover, the influence of various signal parameters on the jamming effect is analyzed to propose a principle for distributed signal design.
 Simulation and darkroom experiments show that the proposed method can effectively disrupt the accurate measurement of the pulse spatial domain and time domain parameters, such as azimuth-of-arrival, pulse width, and repetition interval.

 Real Aperture Radar (RAR) observes wide-scope target information by scanning its antenna.
 However, because of the limited antenna size, the angular resolution of RAR is much lower than the range resolution.
 Angular super-resolution methods can be applied to enhance the angular resolution of RAR by inverting the low-rank steering matrix based on the convolution relationship between the antenna pattern and target scatterings.
 Because of the low-rank characteristics of the antenna steering matrix, traditional angular super-resolution methods suffer from manual parameter selection and high computational complexity.
 In particular, these methods exhibit poor super-resolution angular resolution at low signal-to-noise ratios.
 To address these problems, an iterative adaptive approach for angular super-resolution imaging of scanning RAR is proposed by combining the traditional Iterative Adaptive Approach (IAA) with a deep network framework, namely IAA-Net.
 First, the angular super-resolution problem for RAR is transformed into an echo autocorrelation matrix inversion problem to mitigate the ill-posed condition of the inverse matrix.
 Second, a learnable repairing matrix is introduced into the IAA procedure to combine the IAA algorithm with the deep network framework.
 Finally, the echo autocorrelation matrix is updated via iterative learning to improve the angular resolution.
 Simulation and experimental results demonstrate that the proposed method avoids manual parameter selection and reduces computational complexity.
 The proposed method provides high angular resolution under a low signal-to-noise ratio because of the learning ability of the deep network.
 Real Aperture Radar (RAR) observes wide-scope target information by scanning its antenna.
 However, because of the limited antenna size, the angular resolution of RAR is much lower than the range resolution.
 Angular super-resolution methods can be applied to enhance the angular resolution of RAR by inverting the low-rank steering matrix based on the convolution relationship between the antenna pattern and target scatterings.
 Because of the low-rank characteristics of the antenna steering matrix, traditional angular super-resolution methods suffer from manual parameter selection and high computational complexity.
 In particular, these methods exhibit poor super-resolution angular resolution at low signal-to-noise ratios.
 To address these problems, an iterative adaptive approach for angular super-resolution imaging of scanning RAR is proposed by combining the traditional Iterative Adaptive Approach (IAA) with a deep network framework, namely IAA-Net.
 First, the angular super-resolution problem for RAR is transformed into an echo autocorrelation matrix inversion problem to mitigate the ill-posed condition of the inverse matrix.
 Second, a learnable repairing matrix is introduced into the IAA procedure to combine the IAA algorithm with the deep network framework.
 Finally, the echo autocorrelation matrix is updated via iterative learning to improve the angular resolution.
 Simulation and experimental results demonstrate that the proposed method avoids manual parameter selection and reduces computational complexity.
 The proposed method provides high angular resolution under a low signal-to-noise ratio because of the learning ability of the deep network.